A Tiger Remembers: The Way We Were in Singapore

 Mrs Wee will be donating her royalties to the Faculty of Arts and Social Sciences Student Advancement Scholarship Fund.

 Often described as the founding mother of social work education in Singapore, Ann Wee arrived in Singapore in 1950.
 Her contributions to social work extended to her shaping the education system for social work undergraduates.
-She is now an associate professorial fellow at the National University of Singapore.
+She worked as a professorial fellow at the National University of Singapore through 2017, and passed away in late 2019.

 Publication Year: 2017